cahya-wirawan/indonesian-language-models/indonesia/README.md

 * The pre-trained model will be available soon.

 # Text Generation using the language model
-The language model (v0.1) has been tested to generate sentences using some strings seeds:
+The language model (v0.1) has been tested to generate sentences using various strings seeds:
 - "jika ibu bersedih sepanjang hari",
 - "orang baduy adalah",
 - "presiden soekarno adalah",